 - Through projects such as telemetry, kibana, hackular and elastic

 - Security with multi-tenancy layers such as LDAP, SELinux, RBAC and OAUTH

 Containers are a great way to package and perform your systems.
-In the production environment, users are required to manage container running applications and make sure there is no downtime.
+In the production environment, users are required to manage container-running applications and make sure there is no downtime.
 For example, if the container falls down, then another container should start.
 Of course, Kubernetes provides you with a framework for using sadly distributed systems.
 For example, Kubernetes can easily manage the canary deployment of your system.
-Kubernetes offers you:
+Kubernetes offers you the following: